w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Page footer

-The term page footer refers to a section on the page that contains auxiliary information like (links to) copyright or privacy statements.
+The term “page footer” refers to a section on the page that contains auxiliary information such as links to copyright or privacy statements.
 In HTML5 it is usually marked up as a `<footer>` element.
 It does not carry an implicit role but it makes sense to add `contentinfo` to distinguish the page `<footer>` element from other uses of `<footer>` in the page, for example as the footer of an article.

 {::nomarkdown}
 <%= code_start %>